Gnangara

 The level of cultural diversity witnessed in Gnangara was found to be above average when compared nationally for a number of language and cultural background related metrics

-Gnangara had a higher cultural diversity than most local markets, with 12.0% of its population speaking languages other than English at home and 35.0% born overseas.
-Christianity was the predominant religion in Gnangara, accounting for 59.5% of the population, compared to 45.7% across Greater Perth.
-The top three ancestry groups were English (32.2%), Australian (20.7%), and Italian (8.3%).
+Gnangara was found to have a higher cultural diversity compared to most local markets, with 12.0% of its population speaking a language other than English at home and 35.0% born overseas.
+Christianity is the predominant religion in Gnangara, comprising 59.5% of its population, which is higher than the 45.0% figure across Greater Perth.
+The top three ancestry groups in Gnangara are English (32.2%), Australian (20.7%), and Italian (8.3%).

 Frequently Asked Questions - Diversity